+ENGL 2249 Introduction to Poetry and Drama for Honors 3 cr.
+Offered each semester.
+A general introduction to the study and appreciation of poetry and drama.
+An Honors section 2249 is usually available in the spring semester.
+(A student may not receive credit in both ENGL 2230 and 2248.)

-- ENGL 2282 An Introduction to Linguistics and English Usage 3 cr.
-An introduction to basic linguistic concepts and an examination of levels of usage and notions of correctness as they relate to pronunciation, grammar, and vocabulary. - ENGL 2284 A Survey of New Orleans English 3 cr.
-A survey of the nature and role of regional, social, and ethnic language varieties through an intensive examination of the main phonological, lexical, idiomatic, and grammatical features of New Orleans English. - ENGL 2311 American Film as Literary Art 3 cr.
+ENGL 2282 An Introduction to Linguistics and English Usage 3 cr.
+An introduction to basic linguistic concepts and an examination of levels of usage and notions of correctness as they relate to pronunciation, grammar, and vocabulary.

+ENGL 2284 A Survey of New Orleans English

+A survey of the nature and role of regional, social, and ethnic language varieties through an intensive examination of the main phonological, lexical, idiomatic, and grammatical features of New Orleans English.

+ENGL 2311 American Film as Literary Art

 An introduction to the literary art of American film based on representative classics.
 A laboratory fee is required.

-ENGL 2341 A Survey of British Literature from the Beginning to Later Eighteenth Century 3 cr.
+ENGL 2341 A Survey of British Literature from the

+Beginning to Later Eighteenth Century

 This course is open to all students; it is required for English majors, literature track.

-ENGL 2342 A Survey of British Literature from the Romantics to the Present 3 cr.
+ENGL 2342 A Survey of British Literature from the

+Romantics to the Present

 This course is open to all students; it is required for English majors, literature track.